caseyrfsmith/walkthrough-kit/README.md

 - Works in restricted environments (Mintlify, Fern)
 - Users own the generated code
 - Extensible (custom languages, themes)
-- Beautiful CLI experience
+- Nice CLI experience
 - AI-powered extraction from freeform text

-## TODOs
+## TODO

 - Add examples/tutorials for using the component with different generators

 ## Why I built this

-I'ved wanted to use [CodeHike](https://codehike.org/) for a long time on documentation projects at work.
+I've wanted to use [CodeHike](https://codehike.org/) for a long time on documentation projects at work.
 I've always been stuck with tooling that, if it allows custom components, doesn't allow imports.
 This kinda hampers less technical technical writers, so I wanted to make something that more people could use.
 Also [a friend](https://github.com/elias-michaias) showed me just how cool you can make zero-dependency components for sites, so I definitely owe him for even knowing this was possible.

 ## License